 Under intestate succession, who gets what depends on whether or not you have living children, parents, or other close relatives when you die.
 Here's a quick overview:

-In Maryland, if you are married and you die without a will, what your spouse gets depends on whether or not you have living parents or descendants -- children, grandchildren, or great-grandchildren.
+In Maryland, if you are married and you die without a will, what your spouse gets depends on whether or not you have living descendants—children, grandchildren, or great-grandchildren.
 If you don't, then your spouse inherits all of your intestate property.
 If you do, they and your spouse will share your intestate property as follows:

 Example: Barrett is married to Jed and also has a 12-year-old daughter from a previous marriage.
 Barrett owns a house in joint tenancy with Jed, plus $200,000 worth of additional, separate property that would have passed under a will if Barrett had made one.
 When Barrett dies, Jed inherits the house outright and $100,000 worth of Barrett's property.
 Barrett's daughter inherits the remaining $100,000 share of Barrett's property.

 If you die with descendants who aren't descendants of your spouse but no children who are minors.
-Your surviving spouse inherits the first $15,000 of your intestate property, plus 1/2 of the balance.
+Your surviving spouse inherits the first $100,000 of your intestate property, plus 1/2 of the balance.
 (Md.
 Code Est. and Trusts § 3-102 (2023).)

-Example: Bill is married to Karen, and they have two grown children.
+Example: Bill is married to Karen, and Bill has two grown children from a previous marriage.
 Bill and Karen own a large bank account in joint tenancy, and Bill took out a life insurance policy naming Karen as the beneficiary.
 When Bill dies, Karen receives the life insurance policy proceeds and inherits the bank account outright.
-Bill also owns $455,000 worth of other property that would have passed under a will, so Karen inherits $235,000 worth of that property -- that is, $15,000 plus 1/2 of the $440,000 balance.
-The two children split the remaining $220,000 worth of property.
+Bill also owns $400,000 worth of other property that would have passed under a will, so Karen inherits $250,000 worth of that property—that is, $100,000 plus 1/2 of the $300,000 balance.
+The two children split the remaining $150,000 worth of property.

 If you die without a will in Maryland, your children will receive an "intestate share" of your property.
-The size of each child's share depends on how many children you have and whether or not you are married and whether your children are minors.
+The size of each child's share depends on how many children you have, whether or not you are married and whether your children are minors.
 (See the table above.)

-If you want to read the law, Maryland Code (Estates & Trusts) § 3-107 covers parent-child relationships.
-You can search the code from the website of the Maryland State Law Library.
+If you want to read the law, you can search the code from the website of the Maryland General Assembly.